 Mark Dreyer has litigated cases since 1988.
 His practice includes representing different segments of the gas fuels industry, the vehicle rental industry, and product manufacturers.
 Mark has defended propane retailers, wholesalers, and tank manufacturers in personal injury, wrongful death, and property damage claims in twenty states, as well as provided counsel regarding regulatory compliance matters.
 He has also represented gas utilities in personal injury and property damage claims.
 Mr. Dreyer's work for the vehicle rental industry includes representing a major vehicle rental excess liability insurer in coverage disputes across the country, and providing general risk management advice to rental car companies.
 His vehicle rental risk management work has entailed counseling regarding traditional, self-insured and fronted insurance programs, drafting manuscript coverages, and structuring coverage under a risk retention group.
 Mark has served as defense counsel to vehicle rental companies in connection with major personal injury and wrongful death claims and insurance coverage disputes.
 Mr. Dreyer has also successfully represented a major vehicle rental company in connection with over 150 claims and suits brought against it following the bankruptcy of one of the company's major licensees.
-Mark's experience representing the vehicle rental and insurance industries in litigation matters is illustrated by the following reported decisions:
+Mark's experience representing the vehicle rental, energy and insurance industries in litigation matters is illustrated by the following reported decisions:

 Diaz v.
 Philadelphia Indemnity Insurance Company, 143 Wn.2d 57, 17 P.3d 603 (2001)

 Carco Rentals, Inc. v.
 Philadelphia Indemnity Insurance Company, 923 F.Supp.
 1143 (W.D.
 Ark.
 1996)